hanrichard/Notebook/interview/interview_intro.md

 it alows user to fill in the steps and generate the quote and able to pay the quote

 - Main tech: React, React router and redux, and also using html5, SCSS, CSS-IN-JS, ES6, Material UI, and style component, restful apis
+- Day to day work:
+  - setup buisness logic
-- Day to day work: build reusable components, build pages by using reusable components, build business logic by using react/redux, and build the app which supports whitelabeling
+  - build reusable components,
+  - build pages by using reusable components,
+  - build business logic by using react/redux,
+  - and build the app which supports whitelabeling

 Team structure: